ETL-CRM/Planning/README.md

 `schema.sql` — run once in Supabase (or re-run — it's safe to run again) `index.html` — the whole app (no build step)
 What's new in this update
+Sign in with your real work email again — after trying a username-only login, we went back to real email + password.
+The username-only version needed a fake internal email address behind the scenes to satisfy Supabase, and that fake address caused real problems (rejected as invalid, hit email rate limits, got out of sync with the app).
+Real email avoids all of that outright.
+A friendly display name (e.g. "rahatul" from rahatul@enamtrims.com) still shows in Manage Users and "updated by" fields — you just sign in with the real address.
 Planning Master page — a dedicated page (separate from All Jobs) that works exactly like your Excel "Planning Master" tab did, once we actually traced its formulas: every column there except Job No was a VLOOKUP off